ayaalsabahi/ayaalsabahi.github.io/_projects/1_project.md

 I wanted to recreate a spinoff with all those combibed with my Omani culture and heritage.

-Grandmother can be called as 'Bibi', '7abo', or 'Ma' depending on the househod, I felt that combining Bibi + Borg (from cyborg) worked out best!
+Grandmother can be called as 'Bibi', 'Habo', or 'Ma' depending on the househod, I felt that combining Bibi + Borg (from cyborg) worked out best!

 ## <span style="color: #8a837d;">Scope and Outline</span>
 I managed all aspects of this project and was responsible for all components of the animation, which is listed in the toolkit below.